kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I respond to this terrible tweet thread that I have just read: https://x.com/1FRGVN/status/1823957507728896499.
 - I start to think seriously about the possibility of hidden cameras in my apartment.

+## Conversations about porn

+- The hacker starts to make reference to having done porn, mainly gay porn throughout his life.
+- My video results on Google search for "1frgvn x" now include gay porn.
+- I feel like the trumpet teacher is baring his soul, telling me the truth about his life.

 ## Trish communication

 - Trish sends me WhatsApp messages which are rather unusual.